apache/beam/website/www/site/content/en/get-started/try-beam-playground.md

 - `multifile` - boolean field.
 Specifies if the given example consists of multiple files or not.
 - `pipeline_options` - string field (optional).
 Contains information about pipeline options of the Beam example/test/kata.
 - `default_example` - boolean field (optional).
 Specifies if the given example is default or not.
 - `context_line` - integer field.
-The line where the interesting part of the Beam example/test/kata begins.
+The line where the main part of the Beam example/test/kata begins.
 - `categories` - list type field.
 Lists categories this example is included into.
 Available categories are listed in [playground/categories.yaml](https://github.com/apache/beam/blob/master/playground/categories.yaml).